wp-plugins/halosocial/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Enable filters management.
+* Show loading icon on submit registration form.
+* Show success message on new registration.
+* Use WordPress site title and admin email for sent email subject and sender.
+* Message page throws error when there are messages from deleted user.
+* Add configuration meta for event, group, page, post and filters.

 = 1.0.6 =
-* Fix the Admin role that is not checked properly
+* Fix the Admin role that is not checked properly.
 * Incorrect warning messages when server does not meet minimum system requirements.
 * Support additional WordPress roles.
 * Messages are not ajaxified.